GAMETHING GAMETHING GAMETHING GAMETHING GAMETHING GAMETHING GAMETHING GAMETHING GAMETHING GAMETHING

 If you listen to GAMETHING and you like it, consider giving us a bit of material support to pay for games and hosting at Patreon: https://patreon.com/othergamethings.

-(Season 3 was on simulators.
-Seasons 1 and 2, produced in 2018, are considered "lost."
-They were pretty experimental and Season 3 came about when we asked ourselves "what if we actually talked about games?"
+Seasons 1 and 2, produced in 2018, are "lost."
+They were pretty experimental and Season 3 came about years later when we asked ourselves "what if we actually talked about games?"
 But wait!
-If you want to hear the first two seasons, they're available if you support us on Patreon.
-Act now!)
+If you want to hear the first two seasons – we just found them!! – they're available if you support us on Patreon.
+(Act now!)

 Pippin Barr is an Associate Professor of Computation Arts at Concordia University in Montréal who makes experimental games about anything from performance art to chess to classic films.
 He's a regular jury-member for the Nuovo Award (the preeminent international experimental games prize) at the Independent Games Festival and judges for IndieCade.

-Pippin's forthcoming book, The Stuff Games Are Made Of (MIT Press), explores videogame design through the lens of its materials, from computation, to interfaces, to time.
+Pippin's latest book, The Stuff Games Are Made Of, explores videogame design through the lens of its materials, from computation, to interfaces, to time.

 pippinbarr.com

-David Wolinsky is an author, recovering critic, and creator/curator of Don't Die (2014-present), a Stanford-preserved and award-winning interview series exploring alternate histories of the internet, videogames, and the re-negotiation of power made possible and inevitable by our new systems for socializing, working, and interacting.
+David Wolinsky is an author, documentary researcher, and recovering critic.
+He is also the creator/curator of Don't Die (2014-present), a Stanford-preserved and award-winning interview series exploring alternate histories of the internet, videogames, and the re-negotiation of power made possible and inevitable by our new systems for socializing, working, and interacting.
 He's also a former Onion and NBC editor.
 If you see him, say "hi."

-David is the 1995 Blockbuster store champion at Donkey Kong Country and author of the forthcoming oral history All The Rage: Conversations Processing Gamergate.
+David is the 1995 Blockbuster Video store champion at Donkey Kong Country and author of The Hivemind Swarmed: Conversations on Gamergate, the Aftermath, and the Quest for a Safer Internet.

 nodontdie.com